Is Baja California Sur safe? (2024)

 Driving in Baja California is an experience in itself.
 You get to see some of the most beautiful landscapes in Mexico ranging from beaches to mountains and deserts.

-Although Baja California is safe for driving, you should limit your driving to day time, watch out for potholes and exercise increased caution on narrow roads.
-Many roads in Baja have only 2 lanes and have many steep curves, which makes driving more challenging.
+Although Baja California is safe for driving, you should only drive during the day, watch out for potholes and passing trucks.
+Main highways in Baja have only 2 with sharp curves and steep drop-offs, which makes driving more challenging, especially at night.

 ✅ Drive during the day

 It’s best to limit your driving to day time.
 Many roads around Baja have little to no lighting, so you will be driving in the dark.
-This could make for a dangerous trip, especially if you drive on narrow winding roads.
+This could make for a dangerous trip, especially if you have to share narrow winding roads with passing trucks, that drive at high speeds.

 ✅ Watch out for potholes